khoih-prog/ESPAsync_WiFiManager/README.md

     Serial.println("\nConfiguration portal requested.");
     digitalWrite(LED_BUILTIN, LED_ON); // turn the LED on by making the voltage LOW to tell us we are in configuration mode.

-    //Local intialization.
+    //Local initialization.
 Once its business is done, there is no need to keep it around ESPAsync_WiFiManager ESPAsync_wifiManager(&webServer, &dnsServer, "ConfigOnSwitchFS");

     //Check if there is stored WiFi router/password credentials.